-Employees at the Schaan head office are employed directly by the Company with the average number of employees totalling 5.

-In addition, the Company has 5 Management Board members that have dual contracts and are contracted to 25% of their time to SISE.
-The Company's other remuneration costs relate to staff based in the United Kingdom who are employed by EEUL.
+Employees at the Schaan head office are employed directly by the Company with the average number of employees totalling 4 including the 3 Management Board members that have dual contracts and are contracted to 25% of their time to SISE.
+The Company's other remuneration costs relate to staff based in the United Kingdom who are employed by EEUL and/or via the MSA.